wareya/faucmix/README.md

     // Opens the audio device and initializes other internal state.
 Can fail.
     // - samplerate: Ask SDL for a device with this samplerate.
 Almost never affects the driver samplerate.
     // - mono: If try, asks SDL for a monaural audio device.
 Asks for stereo otherwise.
     // - samples: Ask SDL to open a device that reads this many samples at once when it takes updates.
 Lower numbers = lower latency.
-A value between 512 and 2048 is recommended.
+512, 1024, and 2048 are recommended.
     // Returns false on failure.

     void fauxmix_close();